mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/_index.md

 In order for the Mendix Operator to trust such certificates, you need to add their root CAs to the Mendix Operator configuration.

 {{% alert color="info" %}}
-In case of Global Operator, if the operator configurations for managed namespace is different than Global operator namespace operator configuration, then configurations from managed namespace will always take precedence.
+For Global Operator scenarios, if the operator configurations in the managed namespace differ from the configurations in the Global Operator namespace, the configurations from the managed namespace will consistently take precedence.
 {{% /alert %}}